-Thanks to their ability to store water in their leaves, succulents can survive with little or no water for quite a long time, making these beauties the perfect plant for beginners and even black thumbs to start with their houseplant obsession.
+One of the most wonderful things about succulents is that they do not require a lot of water.
+Thanks to their ability to store water in their leaves, succulents can survive with little or no water for quite a long time.
+With only 0.5% of the world’s freshwater suitable for human use, we are facing an increasing water shortage on a global scale, and planting succulents is an effective and lovely way to save water.
+Easy to care for, resilient, and drought-tolerant, succulents are perfect plants for beginners and even black thumbs to start with their houseplant obsession.

 But no matter how drought tolerant these plants are, it doesn't mean that they don't need water at all.
 Just like any other houseplants, succulents still need a good soak of water every now and then to keep them happy and thriving, especially during their growing season.

 To give you a headstart, we have shared a few helpful tips to assist you in identifying an underwatered succulent, as well as how to save them.
 So make sure to keep on reading to learn more!

 How to identify an underwatered succulents?

 The best way to determine if your succulent is dehydrated due to lack of water is through its leaves.
 If the leaf feels crispy and starting to have wrinkly and shriveled up leaves, then it's the best time to give your succulent a good soak of water, as these signs are indications of underwatering.

 1. Your first indicator to tell if your succulent is not getting enough water it needs is when the leaves start to feel rubbery and bend easily, as the water stored in its leaves is starting to run low.